getify/You-Dont-Know-JS/types & grammar/ch4.md

 > 5. If Type(x) is String and Type(y) is Number,
 >    return the result of the comparison ToNumber(x) == y.

-**Note:** The spec uses `Number` and `String` as the formal names for the types, while this book prefers `number` and `string` for the primitive types.
+**Warning:** The spec uses `Number` and `String` as the formal names for the types, while this book prefers `number` and `string` for the primitive types.
 Do not let the capitalization of `Number` in the spec confuse you for the `Number()` native function.
 For our purposes, the capitalization of the type name is irrelevant -- they have basically the same meaning.

 Clearly, the spec says the `"42"` value is coerced to a `number` for the comparison.
 The *how* of that coercion has already been covered earlier, specifically with the `ToNumber` abstract operation.
 In this case, it's quite obvious then that the resulting two `42` values are equal.